blukatdevelopment/ManafestArena/Docs/ROADMAP.md

 This document is intended to provide context and a detailed description of goals for the development of the sequel to Manafest: Arena.

-## Recap of Manafest: Arena

-After a few months of development on the FPS_Framework repo, I decided it was time to make a video game using what I had done already as a starting point.
-With a three month timeline, Manafest: Arena was developed.

-### Initial build

-The goal was relatively simple: I wanted to produce an FPS rogue-like with elements similar to Slay The Spire https://store.steampowered.com/app/646570/Slay_the_Spire/ .
-The player choose one of three unique starting characters to begin their adventure.
-They are then presented a map consisting of a tree of encounters, and are given the choice of which encounter to start with on one of the leaves of this tree.
-Encounters included random Arena matches as well as rest sites where the player can choose between an upgrade for their character, or healing.

-A couple features were scrapped due to lack of time.
-One feature was a shop encounter that would allow the player to acquire new items for combat.
-Another feature was a press event encounter in which the player would respond to a multiple choice prompt and reward or punish the player based on their choice and random chance.
-Lastly, there was a sponsorship feature which would grant abilities or bonuses to the player when earned.
-Before work was started, all netcode was pulled from the code base.

-### Refactors

-After the release, I returned to clean up the code base. said features included a new file structure as well as new menu, input, Actor, and Item systems.
-JSON was added and used for saved files and dumping object data when debugging.

 ## Manafest: Arena 2

 The sequel shares the premise of the previous game.
 The player selects a character with unique abilities.
 Given a tree of encounters, they choose their own path up the tree and advance to the end of the game by completing encounters.